flecsi/flecsi/doc/sphinx/src/build.rst

   GASNet is only required if Legion support is enabled.

 * **MPI** |br|
-  If Legion support is enabled, the MPI implementation must have support for *MPI_THREAD_MULTIPLE*. |br|
+  The MPI implementation must have support for *MPI_THREAD_MULTIPLE*. |br|
   *CI: mpich 3.2.1, openmpi 3.1.3*